terraform-community-modules/tf_aws_sg/sg_web/README.md

 sg_web terraform module
 =======================

 A terraform module which contains rules for a common web application deployment, which you can use with your service Terraform template.

 Ports
 -----
-- TCP 22 (SSH)
 - TCP 80 (HTTP)
 - TCP 443 (HTTPS)
 - TCP 1099 (JMX)